Prashantsinghchouhan/error-log-analyzer/README.md

 # Error Log Analyzer

-This project uses Node.js and OpenAI's GPT API to analyze logs and summarize errors.
+This project uses Node.js and Ollama (llama 3.2) to analyze logs and summarize errors.

 ## Setup